MicrosoftDocs/power-platform/power-platform/guidance/coe/governance-components.md

 #### Admin \| Set app quarantine status

-This flow is triggered automatically if the app quarantine status field of the PowerApps App table is updated.
+This flow is triggered automatically if the app quarantine status field of the Power Apps App table is updated.

 This field: